cBioPortal/cbioportal-manual/CancerTypesSummary.md

 ## Introduction

 The **Cancer Types Summary Tab** is most useful when you are analyzing cancer studies with > 1 cancer type.
-For example, the MSK-IMPACT cancer study contains dozens of cancer types, all obtained during routine clinical sequencing.
-You can therefore use the Cancer Types Summary tab to directly summarize genomic alterations across multiple cancer types within the MSK-IMPACT study.
+For example, the [MSK-IMPACT cancer study](https://www.cbioportal.org/study/summary?id=msk_impact_2017) contains dozens of cancer types, all obtained during routine clinical sequencing.

-For example, you can assess [IDH1 mutations across all cancer types in the MSK-IMPACT cohort](http://bit.ly/2IAkJr4).
-(Screenshot).
+As an example, you can assess [IDH1 mutations across all cancer types across the MSK-IMPACT cohort](http://bit.ly/2IAkJr4):

 ![IDH1 Mutations in MSK-IMPACT](img/idh1_msk_impact.png)